Chat Interface

 • Choose appropriate parameter values based on the specific task type.

-• It is recommended to experiment to find the most suitable parameter combination for a particular application scenario.
+• It is recommended to experiment to find the optimal parameter combination for a particular application scenario.

 • The above content is for reference and conceptual understanding only; the given parameter ranges may not be suitable for all models.
 Please refer to the model's documentation for specific parameter recommendations.